Сентябрь 2012 г. |

 American scientists believe people who have spent prolonged periods in space suffer from loss of bone density.
 Observations carried out on 13 astronauts, each of whom had spent 6 months at the International Space Station, revealed that their skeletal mass had decreased by an average of 14 percent since they first left Earth.

 And of course, physical symptoms are just part of the problem.
 Prolonged space travel also puts the team under immense psychological strain.
-Unimaginable distances from the Earth, the long monotony and isolation of space travel, cramped conditions on board the spacecraft, the strange sensation of weightlessness, personal tensions within the team, substantial workload both on board the ship and out in open space, the unpredictable nature of the job, the huge risks involved, a sense that the entire mission rests on your shoulders:
+Unimaginable distances from the Earth, the long monotony and isolation of space travel, cramped conditions on board the spacecraft, the strange sensation of weightlessness, personal tensions within the team, substantial workload both on board the ship and out in open space, the unpredictable nature of the job, the huge risks involved, a sense that the entire mission rests on your shoulders: These are all stresses a cosmonaut has to contend with day after day, and they can end up having a serious effect on his psychological state and ability to function.

 With Mars missions, ground control will be able to do little to help in this respect.
 Up until now, cosmonauts have had teams of psychologists on tap at mission control and support has always been readily available in conditions, where the signal is good and communication can happen quite easily and effectively.
 But signals from Earth take 40 minutes to reach Mars, whilst many decisions will have to be made in a split second.